 - If an individual responds affirmatively to question #1, but is in fact unable to verify their response to question #2 after an offer of employment has been extended, then-if the offer was made contingent on having the appropriate work authorization-the department may withdraw that offer.

 Faculty and Staff Immigration Services is available to answer questions regarding the validity of documentation, or whether a particular visa status authorizes employment.
-The Office of Equal Opportunity and Diversity should be consulted if questions arise regarding the withdrawal of an offer of employment, or the acceptable phrasing of any interview questions not addressed in this memo.
+The Office of Institutional Equity should be consulted if questions arise regarding the withdrawal of an offer of employment, or the acceptable phrasing of any interview questions not addressed in this memo.